-5.8 Data collection procedures for stakeholders
+5.8 Data Collection Procedures for Semi-Structured Interviews

-To assess the feasibility of the intervention, individual semi-structured interviews will be conducted with 4-10 stakeholders (minimum=12, maximum=30 across all sites) at each study site during the initial stages of enrollment and the final stages of follow-up.
+To assess the feasibility of the intervention, individual semi-structured interviews will be conducted with 4-10 stakeholders (minimum=12, maximum=30 across all sites) at each study site during the initial stages of enrollment and the final stages of follow-up (minimum = 24, maximum =60 interviews across all sites).
 The stakeholders will include navigators and counselors at the research sites as well as key clinic personnel at the HIV care and substance use treatment sites.
 The clinic (non-study) personnel will include HIV care and substance use treatment providers and supervisors.